Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Introduction

-Randomized algorithms have become immensely popular in numerical linear algebra over the last decade.
-Most of the developments to date have focused on low-rank approximations of large matrices (see e.g.\ \cite{CoakleyRokhlin:2011:OrthogProj,DrineasKannan:2006:MatMult, DrineasKannan:2006:LowRank, DrineasKannan:2006:CompMat, ErikssonBiqueSolbrig:2011:ISforMatMult, LibertyWoolfe:2007:LowRank, MartinssonRokhlin:2011:MatDecomp, RokhlinSzlam:2009:PCA, RokhlinTygert:2008:LeastSquares, WoolfeLiberty:2008:MatApprox}).
-For earlier uses of randomization in numerical linear algebra see, for example, \cite{AlexandrovLakka:1996:RandInv} (in the context of matrix inversion) and \cite{Hutchinson:1989:RandomTrace} (for estimates of the trace of a matrix), and for an interesting description of the relationships between Markov Chain Monte Carlo schemes and common iterative techniques in numerical linear algebra see \cite{GoodmanMadras:1995:RandomWalksandLA}.
 The goal of this article is to, after providing a brief introduction to the highly successful \textit{diffusion Monte Carlo} (DMC) algorithm, suggest a new class of algorithms inspired by DMC for problems in numerical linear algebra.
 DMC is used in applications including electronic structure calculations, rare event simulation, and data assimilation, to efficiently approximate expectations of the type appearing in Feynman--Kac formulae, i.e., for weighted expectations of Markov processes typically associated with parabolic partial differential equations (see e.g.\ \cite{DelMoral:2004:FK}).
-While based on principles underlying DMC, the fast randomized iteration (FRI) schemes that we study in this article are designed to address arguably the most classical and common tasks in matrix computations: linear systems, eigenvector problems, and matrix exponentiation, i.e., solving for $v$ in
+While based on principles underlying DMC, the Fast Randomized Iteration (FRI) schemes that we study in this article are designed to address arguably the most classical and common tasks in matrix computations: linear systems, eigenvector problems, and matrix exponentiation, i.e., solving for $v$ in

 for matrices $A$ that might not have any natural association with a Markov process.